Division Chief's Message

 Welcome to the Division of Allergy and Immunology.
-The Allergy and Immunology Division has a long history of excellence in the three major areas of pursuit in academic medicine: patient care through Feinberg-affiliated care sites, teaching, and research.
+The division has a long history of excellence in the three major areas of pursuit in academic medicine: patient care through Feinberg-affiliated care sites, teaching and research.

-In the past decade, we have built a vigorous research program that has been integrated with the strong clinical programs existing here for decades and further strengthened the program.
-Over 24 faculty members work in the Division of Allergy and Immunology.
-Research interests in the A-I Division are broad and research in the division has led to over 1000 publications.
-Expansion of laboratory-based and grant-funded investigators over the last decade has dramatically expanded the opportunities for academic development.
-As a result, enhanced opportunities for training are available for both MD and PhD A-I fellows, graduate students and research technical scientists.
+In the past decade, we have built a vigorous research program that has been integrated with the strong clinical programs that have existed here for decades.
+More than 24 faculty members work in the Division of Allergy and Immunology.
+Research interests in the division are broad and have led to more than 1,000 publications.
+Expansion of laboratory-based and grant-funded investigators over the past decade has dramatically expanded the opportunities for academic development.
+As a result, enhanced opportunities for training are available for MD and PhD fellows, graduate students and research technical scientists.
 The research enterprise is thriving in our division, and we now have considerable funding from the NIH, private foundations and generous benefactors.
-In addition, our division is endowed by the Roy and Elaine Patterson Chair, held by Dr. Robert Schleimer, and the Samuel M. Feinberg Chair of Medicine, held by Dr. Bruce Bochner.
-We are in the process of endowing a third chair currently.
+In addition, our division is endowed by the Roy and Elaine Patterson Chair, held by Robert Schleimer, PhD, and the Samuel M. Feinberg Chair of Medicine, held by Bruce Bochner, MD.
+We are in the process of endowing a third chair.

 We welcome your interest and encourage you to explore our division and learn more about our program.